Part of the LoanMax Title Loans chain · locations

 LoanMax is appropriate for vehicle owners with a clear title who need a lump-sum emergency cash advance of up to $10,000 and have a concrete short-term repayment plan.
 The main caveat is that the website discloses no rate or fee information for Michigan borrowers, and the loan is secured by the vehicle — meaning non-repayment can result in repossession.
 Borrowers should request full cost disclosure before signing.

-• Vehicle owners with a clear title who need fast cash and cannot qualify for traditional credit
+• Vehicle owners with a clear title who are researching short-term cash access and may not meet traditional credit criteria

 • Michigan residents near a metro Detroit branch who prefer in-person loan origination